hemanta001/drone/README.md

 4.open the project

-5.From Root path of project, Run 'docker-compose -f docker-compose-mysql.yml up' for running mysql
+5.From Root path of project, Run 'docker-compose -f docker-compose-mysql.yml up' for running mysql.
+This will automatically create database drones

-6.open application.properties file and update the variables
+6.open application.properties file and update the environment variables

 7.From Root path of project , Run './gradlew build' cmd to build application